 In conclusion, you can send text messages over Wi-Fi.
 Messaging apps like iMessage require Wi-Fi to work properly, as sending messages as iMessages uses Wi-Fi or mobile data.

-Sending media, on the other hand, does usually require Wi-Fi or mobile data.
+Sending media, on the other hand, does usually require your mobile phone to have Wi-Fi or mobile data.

 If your device doesn’t have a working SIM card, you can’t send text messages using the default messaging app.
 You can use third-party messaging apps instead, such as WhatsApp or Facebook Messenger.
 These apps require Wi-Fi, or mobile data, to function properly.